Koda-Pig/tetra-face/README.md

 - [ ] feat: add rematch button
 - [ ] feat: high scores
 - [ ] feat: click opponents hold piece to make it drop
+- [ ] bug: return focus to the canvas when closing a drawer